• Your results

 With geoeconomic shifts, market volatility and a widening gap between different energy scenarios, dialogue on energy outlooks, policy and market signals is more important than ever.
 Produced to improve predictability and boost investor confidence, these outlooks benefit from more inclusive dialogue to enable collaborative and well-balanced approaches to global energy sector transformations.

-The Symposium sessions are further informed by the IEF Outlooks Comparison Report, which allows stakeholders to decode the global energy futures outlook scenarios envision and better evaluate findings against real world market fundamentals, technology advances and international policy dynamics.
+The Symposium sessions were further informed by the IEF Outlooks Comparison Report, which allows stakeholders to decode the global energy futures outlook scenarios envision and better evaluate findings against real world market fundamentals, technology advances and international policy dynamics.

 1. Managing Change and Geoeconomic Shifts: Welcome and scene setting remarks by the host, co-hosts, and guest organizations.